kedar-1401/Department-Website-Revamp/README.md

 ## Demonstration Video : https://drive.google.com/drive/folders/180FxZE7yHoG_LKWdhbTZi6DcyVXa1ZJg?usp=drive_link

 ## Description:
-This is a website revamp project for the IT department of a company.
-The main purpose of this project was to create an interactive and visually application.
+This is a website revamp project for the IT department of National Institute of Technology Karnataka .
+The main purpose of this project was to create an interactive and visually application and give a fresh makeover to IT department Website.

 ## 🛠 Skills